Ilya246/orbitfight/README.md

 `orbitfight.exe --headless`

 # Config
-Config documentation should generate upon starting the executable if a config file is not detected
+Config documentation should generate upon starting the executable if a config file is not detected.
+If you want to regenerate it, `orbitfight.exe --regenerate-help`

 # Compiling
 To compile orbitfight, you have to: